 Publishing Model

-First off, thanks for your interest in publishing with us.
+Thanks for your interest in publishing with us!

 I’m Mel Torrefranca, the founder of Lost Island Press.
 As an author myself, I take submissions seriously.
 Even if you haven’t signed with us yet, it’s important to know what you might be getting into.
 This page lays out a clear picture of how we operate and what it’s like to work with us.